ganyiwatakunda/fashion-recommender-system-1/README.md

 # fashion-recommender-system
-A Deep Learning based Fashion Recommender System using the ResNET50
+This is a model of a Fashion Recommender System using the KNearest neighbor algorithm